borntofrappe/game-development/Practice/Minigames Box/README.md

 - `TiltState`, where you rotate a platform to have a ball fall in a container

+- `CatchState`, where you move a container to collect a ball subject to gravity

-At a later stage I might update the project with additional scripts, but the three are enough to show the overall flow of the application.
+At a later stage I might update the project with additional scripts, but these are enough to show the overall flow of the application.

 `CountdownState` helps to introduce the individual titles with a string and a brief delay.